Howard-Tilton-Library/AnalyzeCollectionCreators/Step-by-step Walkthrough.md

 With the initial sample compared to the list of directors on wikipedia, we inferred that 2/200 or 1% of our sample films were directed by women.

+We may get better results using the (Microsoft Fuzzy Look-up tool)[http://www.k2e.com/tech-update/tips/431-tip-fuzzy-lookups-in-excel] during this part of the process.

 ### Run again on the entire data set

 ### Edit and run again on a slightly different data set